 A country’s minimum wage refers to the minimum base salary you’ll have to pay an employee per day.

-On January 1st, 2022, the European Commission set the new general gross minimum wage for a full-time Romanian employee at 2,550 RON (589 USD) per month.
+According to Wage Indicator, the minimum wage for a full-time Romanian employee is 3,000 RON (671 USD) per month.

 The minimum wage is calculated based on a fixed working hour requirement.
 Foreign nationals and foreign workers are also covered under this law.